GabrielCruz45/exo/docs/DEVLOG.md

     which page you are on.
 Got some hex color ideas from coolors.com.
 Started with style.css file.
     Initialized flask-assets.
 Correctly defined routes.py on admin, auth and main folders.
     Need to check if admin_required decorator fully works.
 But hey, app runs.

+August 4, 2025

+    Session 1:
+    Took a 1 week + 2 day break, did code some stuff here and there but no 'power' sessions.
+With last push, edited base.html thoroughly, added a new .css file for forms, particularly thinking on separating the login form from the register form.
+The nav bar got updated, now will show options if user logged in or not and if admin.
+Color are cooler, will be editing them later on, but for now they look cool.
+    User cannot register yet, and I need to create the admin account.
+Those are the next steps after I finish with forms.css.
+    Then after that will move on to TASK_FOUR.pdf I'm having fun with the project, the self-imposed deadline approaches (September 1st, 2025).
+Let's see if life lets me finish it on or before the deadline!
+     Work has been intense lately, my general mood has been turning a little negative.
+     Also, quitting caffeine, did help a lot last time.
+Let's see how the project goes!